AdobeDocs/experience-platform.en/help/ai-assistant/landing.md

 ---
 # AI Assistant Documentation

 AI Assistant in Adobe Experience Platform is a conversational tool that you can use to accelerate your workflows with Experience Platform applications and services.
-You can use AI Assistant to boost your overall productivity, amplify your understanding of product knowledge and operational insights, as well as gather recommendations relevant to your queries and business use cases.
+Use AI Assistant to boost your overall productivity, amplify your understanding of product knowledge and operational insights, as well as gather recommendations relevant to your queries and business use cases.

 ## Real-Time Customer Data Platform and Adobe Journey Optimizer